Pedro-vd20/access_lab_iot/README.md

 ## CHECKLIST

-1. Error codes for sender/receiver
+1. Error codes for sender/receiver DONE
-2. Add email functionality
+2. Add email functionality CANCELLED
 3. Add section with all dependencies for pi and local server
 4. Better user-friendly messages while pi reboots / checks for errors
 5. Change test-network in boot to contact receiver rather than google.com